Suggestions on spending your Flexible Spending Account (FSA) funds before you lose them.

 Baby its cold outside, and your funds cannot stay, so check out this post to see how you can spend them.

-While you’re beginning to plan for the season as well as make holiday purchases, don’t forget to use the money you have accumulated in your Flexible Spending Account (FSA).
+While you’re hopefully enjoying all that the winter season has to offer, don’t forget to use the money you have accumulated in your Flexible Spending Account (FSA).
 Many employers will offer their FSA participants a grace period or a rollover provision, which ensure you won’t lose funds as soon as a new plan year starts.
 See your employer’s benefits guide or HR representative if you’re unsure if you have one of these options.

 If you don’t have a grace period or rollover and currently have unused FSA funds, you may want to keep the FSA “use it or lose it” clause in mind and make plans to strategically spend down your FSA balance.
 (If you have questions about how the FSA use-it-or-lose-it rule, grace period, or rollover period works, see our Flexible Spending Account FAQs.)